From the Useful SQL Scripts Series.

 Once you have run the script to create the stored procedure you can execute it to look for data, here are some examples:

-This script is available from other locations around the Internet, but the one attached has had some minor changes to make it more suitable for working in a Dynamics GP environment, such as granting of access to DYNGRP.
+This script is available from other locations around the Internet, but the one attached has had some changes to make it more suitable for working in a Dynamics GP environment, such as granting of access to DYNGRP.
+It has also been updated to handle table and column long names with spaces or reserved words in them.

-Note: To include a single quote (') character in the search string, you will need to replace the single quote (') with 4 single quotes in a row ('''').
-Doubling up a single quote will prevent the early termination of the search parameter and because the parameter is used in dynamically created scripts inside the stored procedure doubling up again allows the dynamic scripts to run correctly.
+Note: To include a single quote (') character in the search string, you will need to replace the single quote (') with 2 single quotes in a row ('').
+Doubling up a single quote will prevent the early termination of the search parameter.
+Once passed to the code, the updated version of the stored procedure will handle doubling up again for the dynamically created scripts allowing the dynamic scripts to run correctly.

 24-Jun-2009: Added hint about searching for single quotes.